meginwinnipeg/workshops/content/handson/agol/content/workshopbasicagol.md

 4. **Available content** (items that have been shared to you through groups, University of Manitoba or ESRI’s Living Atlas.)
 	![AGOL workspace](img/basic/step2.PNG)<br>

-## 3. View **Living Atlas** data options:
+## 3. View **My Organization** data options:
-1. Click on **Living Atlas** in the blue Content navigation bar.
+1. Click on **My Organization** in the blue Content navigation bar.
-2. This brings up data that has been made available to ESRI users.
-All content here is available for reuse.
+2. This brings up data that has been made available to UM users.
+Not all content here is available for reuse.
 ![AGOL workspace](img/basic/step3a.PNG)<br>

-3. Using the search box search for _1858 Boulton_ , click the title to see more details about the file.
+3. Using the search box search for _Campus1955_georef_ , click the title to see more details about the file.

 4. Now we can see a _Description_ and the _Terms of Use_ for the file, as well as options to explore the data further.
   ![AGOL workspace](img/basic/step3b.PNG)<br>